Stark Therapy Group

 Our Services:

 Stark Therapy Group offers therapy for all types of eating disorders, including Anorexia, Binge Eating Disorder and Bulimia.
 We offer a 3-tiered family based support for teens in eating disorder recovery.
-We also provide cutting edge trauma therapy called Brainspotting.
 We treat anxiety, depression and general mental health conditions.
 We offer 3-tiered family based support for teens with general mental health issues.
-We offer culturally competent therapy for BIPOC folks.
 We also offer couples therapy.
 We would love to help you on your mental health journey.
 Reach out today for a free consultation!